paipeline/paipeline/README.md

 ## 🌱 What I’m Working On
 - [**Mindy**](https://mymindy.net): A flashcard generator and storage system based on your notes, enhanced with LLM integration to augment your notes and merge them with external sources such as PDFs, audio, and video links.
 - **American Battery Solutions SDE Co-op**: Developing an enterprise-level AI agent for real-time visualization code generation.
-- **Screenshots to LLM**: A centralized app for storing screenshots with automatic LLM inference.
 - **Writing HPC with C++**: Creating public notes on developing high-throughput, CUDA & parallel systems by referencing my progress in CS557 taught by Prof. Eftychios Sifakis - (scientist at NVIDIA), and resources on HPC/Scientifc Computing from NVIDIA.Developer.
 - **NextAPI**: Chat with my bot to learn more about the research initiative.
 - **AWS Certifications**: Got AWS Solutions Architect Associate.
 Now preparing for **Machine Learning Specialty** to build scalable AI-integrated cloud systems.